alisheryuldashev/SharePoint-diploma/Server Side Development/ASP.NET/readme.md

 ![original store 2](https://user-images.githubusercontent.com/14170402/40269379-f2cd4d90-5b3a-11e8-83d0-20e822926482.png)

-The second task was to modify the original source code and make it look and function slightly different:
+The second task was to modify the original source code and make it look and function slightly differently:

 1. Create a new branding and products
 2. Create a new user in the UI and assign them full priviledges in the SQL user table